GSA/open-gsa-redesign/_apidocs/opportunities-soap-api.md

 #### submitJA

 Individual business rules per field are listed across each of the fields in below table.
-* Note: If none of the fields are given, then service throws an error – $.data.title: is missing but it is required.
+* Note: If none of the fields are given, then service throws an error – title: is missing but it is required.
 * Note: If only subject is given, then service throws multiple errors:
       * Award Details Section - Task/Delivery Order Number is required field.
       * Contracting office is required